kubos/kubos/docs/mission-dev/mission-needs.rst

 OBC
 ~~~

-The OBC housekeeping application (`example here <######>`) should ensure the OBC itself and the critical processes are running smoothly.
+The OBC housekeeping application should ensure the OBC itself and the critical processes are running smoothly.
-For instance, the example app cleans the telemetry database, checks file system and memory usage, and does a test query to running services.
+Kubos provides an `example of this application <######>`, which cleans the telemetry database, checks file system and memory usage, and does a test query to running services.
-See the example application documentation to understand more of what it does, and what you might want to do with it.
+See the :doc:`example application documentation <#######>` to understand more of what it does, and what you might want to do with it or another similar application.

 ADCS/GPS
 ~~~~~~~~